devimur2021/BikeSharing_LinearRegression/README.md

 ## Conclusions
 - Conclusion 1
-  Factors affect the Bike Booking are Season , Weather situation on a given day , Working/Non workingday and Year on Year Increase int he booking
+  Factors affect the Bike Booking are Season , Weather situation on a given day , Working/Non workingday and Year on Year Increase in the booking
 - Conclusion 2
   Variables Temp and ATemp have a colinear relationship
 - Conclusion 3